Game Preview: Pacers at Wizards | Indiana Pacers

 Pacers: PG - Cory Joseph, SG - Victor Oladipo, SF - Bojan Bogdanovic, PF - Thaddeus Young, C - Myles Turner

-Wizards: PG - Tomas Satoransky, SG - Bradley Beal, SF - Otto Porter Jr., PF - Markieff Morris, C - Marcin Gortat
+Wizards: PG - Bradley Beal, SG - Tom Satoransky, SF - Otto Porter Jr., PF - Markieff Morris, C - Marcin Gortat

 Injury Report